For me, t-shirts are all about what’s printed on them: the message.

 Well, here’s the tag: the UNIONMADE label, complete with eagles and stars and “UNION MADE IN THE U.S.A” in bold letters.
 Bernie Sanders strongly supports unions, and so would have nothing but a union shirt.
 Bayside-brand tees are not union made, I’m sad to say.

-And it turns out that, inside the compact AST empire, there exists a small all-union shop: 50 cutters and sewers from the Teamsters who make tee shirts for people and organizations that want to support unions to the max.
+Inside the compact AST empire, there exists a small all-union shop: 50 cutters and sewers from the Teamsters who make tee shirts for people and organizations that want to support unions to the max — or at least, want the credit for supporting unions.
 The tag on those shirts reads UNIONMADE, not Bayside.
 But it’s really Bayside.

 Yes: Even Bernie bought Bayside.